Surrender appointment wait times are longer than usual

 - A driver's license or other government issued ID.

 - Your pet's surrender form.
 Find the appropriate surrender form below.
+(A profile form is not required for ferrets, chinchillas, other small animals and birds.)
 If you do not have access to a printer, please arrive to your appointment 15 minutes early to complete the forms.
 Our goal is to find a happy home for every healthy and treatable animal, which we can achieve by knowing more about the animals that come into our care.

 - Your pet’s veterinary records.

 Animal Humane Society provides services for cats, dogs, rabbits, domestic rodents (rats, mice gerbils, hamsters, chinchillas, degus), ferrets, hedgehogs, and small birds.
-We do not accept exotic pets (such as reptiles, large birds like cockatoos and amazons) or livestock (such as chickens, pigs, and goats).
-If you have an exotic pet or livestock, we can refer you to a rescue or other resource that might be able to help.
+We are unable to accept exotic pets such as reptiles, large birds like cockatoos and amazons, or livestock (chickens, pigs, and goats).
+If you have an exotic pet or livestock you're hoping to re-home, these organizations may be able to help:

 Yes.
 If you contact AHS, we'll let you know if your pet was adopted or placed with a rescue partner.
 However, we will not share adopter contact information or details about the rescue partner to which your pet is transferred.

-Last year, more than 95 percent of the animals in our care were placed in homes, reunited with owners, or released to other animal welfare organizations.
+Last year, more than 94 percent of the animals in our care were placed in homes, reunited with owners, or released to other animal welfare organizations.
 AHS has not euthanized a healthy animal for any reason since 2011, and there is no time limit for animals in our care.
+Animals with untreatable illness or severe behavior issues may not be candidates for adoption, and humane euthanasia may be considered in some cases.
 If we determine your pet cannot become healthy or suitable for placement, and euthanasia is the most humane option, you may reclaim your pet.